nosami/vsonline/vs-online/reference/configuring.md

 # Configuring Visual Studio Environments

 Visual Studio Online's [environments](../overview/what-is-vsonline.md#environments) are fully customizable on a per project basis.
 This is accomplished by including a `devcontainer.json` file in the project's repository.
+We currently support [Dockerfiles[(#dockerfile-support)] and [Docker Compose](#docker-compose-support) as part of environment provisioning.

 Example customizations include: